BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/07/index.md

 ### Bonus Activity

-Check out the [bonus activity lesson](../11) if you want to learn how to add a second LED!
+Want to add a second LED and/or learn how to make secret codes (Morse Code) with your LED?
+Check out the [bonus activities](../11)!